ShivDhage/HealthApp/README.md

 # HealthApp

-This is a basic Health App for our CS 125 final project
+This is a basic Health App for our CS 125 final project which calculates the body mass index (BMI) of a person given height, weight, and age.